Mel Brandt: Early life

 Mel Brandt was born in Brooklyn, New York in 1919.
 He attended Brooklyn College majoring in speech, and Columbia University majoring in business administration.
 While in college, Brandt worked for WNYC-FM.
 After leaving college, he worked for WOR.
 On February 17, 1941, Brandt enlisted in the United States Army in New York City.
 His official army records say he served in the Medical Department, but a 1958 newspaper profile said he served with the Office of War Information for Voice of America from Reykjavik, Iceland, and later with the Third Infantry Division.

 After returning from the war, Brandt worked as a freelance announcer for each of the major networks at the time.
-In September of 1945 Brandt auditioned for NBC radio’s Welcome Home, a program started in 1944 as a way to help World War II veterans obtain work in radio.
+In September 1945 Brandt auditioned for NBC radio’s Welcome Home, a program started in 1944 as a way to help World War II veterans obtain work in radio.
 Encouraged by his "A plus" audition rating he auditioned for numerous radio series, and was hired to work in a commercial on a daytime radio serial on another network.